 5) Regulation of hunger, feeding & GI activity

-Lesion in hypothalamus could causes
+The lesion in hypothalamus could cause

 2) Hyperglycemia & glycosuria